riazmohamed/99-Bottles-of-OOP/README.md

 2. [Incomprehensibly concise](#first-attempt)
 3. [Speculative General](#speculative-general)

+In this book the author is attempting to give us a broader overview of a value/cost analysis using different implementations.
+The set of value cost questions used here are

+* How difficult was it to write?
+* How hard it is to understand?
+* How expensive will it be to change?

 ### Test Suite

 The following is the test suite against which the code will be executed.
 Here we are using the gem `Minitest` to test the application in `bottle.rb`